Frequently Asked Questions About the Public Charge Rule

-Should we stop any Medicaid (HUSKY), SNAP (food stamps), or housing assistance benefits that we are getting now?
+Should I stop any Medicaid (HUSKY), SNAP (food stamps), or housing assistance benefits that I am getting now?

-If you are unsure if you should keep getting benefits, you should talk to an immigration attorney to discuss what might happen if you keep getting benefits after the effective date.
+If you are unsure if you should keep getting benefits, you should talk to an immigration attorney.
 Each situation is different and it’s best to discuss your situation with an attorney if you can.

 What if my child gets Medicaid (HUSKY) health coverage?